-Our latest issue - titled Humanities for a better world – explores how the humanities are helping to meet the UN Sustainable Development Goals (SDGs) – a global blueprint for peace and prosperity for people and planet.
+In this issue of The ACU Review, academics from around the world explore how the humanities are helping to meet the UN Sustainable Development Goals (SDGs) – a global blueprint for peace and prosperity for people and planet.
 Why do the humanities matter in our collective effort to change the world?
 What do we miss when we overlook them?
 And are the goals themselves guilty of sidelining the contribution that the humanities make?